zumasys/docs/site/jbase/release-notes/5.8/5.8.4/pn1335/README.md

 BASIC FMT returns CHAR(251) and space padding when wrapping is implied.

-With 'wrap_r_just=true' set in config_EMULATE, the right justified columns in jQL wrap.
+With 'wrap_r_just=true' set in Config_EMULATE, the right justified columns in jQL wrap.

 For example, 12345 right justified in a field of 3 will wrap as: